Tietokilta/infra/tikpannu-nixos-config/README.md

 unless you really know what you're doing. `./configuration.nix` has general configuration of the system.

+> [!Note]
+> Any imports of third party modules (ie. don't come from Nixpkgs) must be imported in
+> [./third-party-imports.nix](./third-party-imports.nix) so that the NixOS tests can run

 ### Secrets
 Secrets are managed using [sops-nix](https://github.com/Mic92/sops-nix), which itself uses [sops](https://github.com/getsops/sops).
 The `sops` CLI tool is required to manage